 Using a wax warmer is a great way to make your home smell like your favorite scent any time of year.
-In this easy tutorial, I’ll show you step-by-step how to make your own wax melts scented just how you want them.
+In this easy tutorial, I’ll show you step-by-step how to make wax melts scented just how you want them.

 This easy DIY natural wax melts recipe is affordable and way easier to make than you might expect.
 You’ll want to make a new batch for every season.

 They also make great handmade gifts for any special occasion.

 - By the Numbers: How to Make Wax Melts

 - Tips for Making & Using Your Own Wax Melts

 - What other type of wax can be used?